nevet/dienow-scraper/README.md

 3. Generalize the code, so that user could donwload any comics from `u17.com`.

 Please fork and send me PR if you want to help me solve these three issues :)

+# Disclaimer
+This tool, and the images crawled from U17.com by this tool, should not be used in any commercial usage.
+Images used in any scenarios must be credited to the orignal plateform, a.k.a U17.com, and the original author of the comics.